 Active portfolio strategy – definition and meaning

-Investors, as well as fund managers use various techniques that evaluate which financial securities will yield the greatest returns – yield refers to what percentage of return an investment generates.
+Investors and fund managers use various techniques that evaluate which financial securities will yield the greatest returns – yield refers to what percentage of return an investment generates.

 There are two main types of portfolio strategies: passive and active strategies.

-A passive strategy has a more hands-off approach, while an active strategy involves the on-going trading of investments.
+A passive strategy has a more hands-off approach, while an active strategy involves the ongoing trading of investments.

 Portfolio managers say that an active portfolio strategy probably performs better than a buy-and-hold portfolio.
-With an active portfolio, investors try to move capital away from poor performing stocks.
-Above all, the aim is to transfer the money into potentially higher performing securities.
+With an active portfolio, investors try to move capital away from poor-performing stocks.
+Above all, the aim is to transfer the money into potentially higher-performing securities.

 For example, active portfolio managers, whose benchmark is the Standard and Poor’s 500 index, will attempt to generate returns that outperform the index.